paire-tech/paire-deep-psma-submission/README.md

 <p align="center">
   <i>
-    Code and submission for the DeepPSMA Grand Challenge 🚀⚡🔥
+    Inference code and submission for the DEEP-PSMA Grand Challenge 🚀⚡🔥
   </i>
 </p>